* World stocks lower, while bond prices rise

 Although approval of the 130 billion euro rescue deal meant Greece has probably avoided imminent default, many analysts doubt its finances can be put on a sustainable footing.

 “While a Greek bailout has been reached over the long weekend, the process of implementation and final hurdles still pose significant risks,” said Ian Lyngen, senior government bond strategist at CRT Capital Group in Stamford, Connecticut.

 “We’re also reminded that even with a smooth execution of the deal, it does very little to address the longer-term competitive challenges facing the Greek economy,” Lyngen added.

 Global stocks, as measured by the MSCI global equity index , were down 0.3 percent, while U.S. stocks edged down slightly.
 The FTSEurofirst index of top European companies ended down 0.8 percent.

-Financial stocks led losses on both sides of the Atlantic on concerns over possible impact from the euro zone debt crisis.
+Financial stocks led losses on both sides of the Atlantic on concerns over the possible impact from the euro zone debt crisis.
 Shares of Greek banks listed in Athens slumped on concerns they will have to raise more capital than expected.
-EFG Eurobank , Alpha Bank and National Bank of Greece lost from 12.7 to 17.1 percent.
-On Wall Street, the S&P financial index was down 1 percent.
+EFG Eurobank, Alpha Bank and National Bank of Greece lost from 12.7 to 17.1 percent.
+On Wall Street, the S&P financial index was down 1.1 percent and the KBW bank index fell 1.9 percent.

-The euro was flat against the greenback as optimism about Greece’s bailout deal gave way to concerns about how the terms will be implemented.
+The euro was nearly flat against the dollar as optimism about Greece’s bailout deal gave way to concerns about how the terms will be implemented.
 The yen skidded to a seven-month low against the dollar, with more weakness expected as recent monetary easing in Japan put pressure on the currency.